 I'm buying my first car but nobody wants to give me a quote.
 Why?

 See the question above!
-When you do not have prior proof of insurance, you will be ineligible with a lot of carriers.
-There are sometimes exceptions (depends on carrier) to this such as if you were overseas for military or if you previously had a corporate owned car.
-In msot cases though you will have to start off with a company like Progressive or Foremost.
+When you have no prior proof of insurance, you will be ineligible with a lot of carriers.
+There are sometimes exceptions to this e.g. overseas for military service or if you previously owned a corporate car.
+In most cases you will have to start off with a company like Progressive or Foremost.
 Once you obtain at least 6 to 12 months of contiuous coverage, you will most likely be able to get a more favorable rate.